rust-lang/rust/text/0000-stabilize-no_std.md

 ## Stabilization of libcore

-This RFC does not yet propose a stabilization path for the contents of libcore, but it proposes stabilizing the name `core` for libcore, paving the way for the rest of the library to be stabilized.
+This RFC does not yet propose a stabilization path for the contents of libcore, but it proposes readying to stabilize the name `core` for libcore, paving the way for the rest of the library to be stabilized.
 The exact method of stabilizing its contents will be determined with a future RFC or pull requests.

 ## Stabilizing lang items